yogendraft21/hudsondata_backend/README.md

 # and install the require package again
 pip3 install --upgrade pip

+# create a .env file and export your DB_URL also create a database if not created
+export DB_URL="mysql+pymysql://db_usernanme:password@localhost/hudson"

 # run the project with uvicorn autoreload to watch the file changes
 uvicorn main:app --reload